 How hearing loss impacts job performance

 Believe it or not, 60 percent of Americans who say they have some degree of hearing loss are in the workforce or educational setting.
 If their hearing loss interferes with communication, it most likely affects job performance, too.

 Struggling to hear well can lead to fatigue and frustration.
 Hearing loss can also impact your safety, especially if you’re unable to hear warning signals or sirens.
 Can you hear the telephone ring?
 Do you have trouble following the conversation during employee meetings?
 If so, you may miss important information that can lead to poor performance reviews and, ultimately, fewer raises.

 How hearing loss impacts income

 So what does that mean to your pocketbook?
-A national study by Better Hearing Institute found people with untreated hearing loss may lose as much as $30,000 annually, depending on their degree of hearing loss.
+A study Better Hearing Institute found people with untreated hearing loss may lose as much as $30,000 annually, depending on their degree of hearing loss.
+(The study is no longer online.)
 The study also determined that the combined loss in annual income due to underemployment of hearing-impaired employees is estimated at $176 billion – and that translates to $26 billion in unrealized federal tax dollars.

 When should you get a hearing test

 Ok – so ask yourself.
 When is the last time you can remember having a hearing test?
 If you’re like most folks, it was back in elementary school.
 The medical professionals at John Hopkins recommend having your hearing tested at least once before the age of 60.
 This will give your hearing healthcare professional a baseline by which to compare future tests and monitor your hearing health.